 Jackson is a larger medium-sized town located in the state of New Jersey.
 With a population of 57,669 people and nine constituent neighborhoods, Jackson is the 20th largest community in New Jersey.

 Housing costs in Jackson are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns, Jackson isn’t mainly white- or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jackson is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jackson who work in sales jobs (14.47%), office and administrative support (13.26%), and management occupations (9.86%).
+There are especially a lot of people living in Jackson who work in sales jobs (14.85%), office and administrative support (12.67%), and management occupations (9.74%).

 Also of interest is that Jackson has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Jackson citizens is substantially higher than the typical US community, as 31.31% of adults in Jackson have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Jackson citizens is substantially higher than the typical US community, as 33.16% of adults in Jackson have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in Jackson is English.
 Other important languages spoken here include Spanish and Italian.